bhalgalix/movie-diaries/readme.md

 ## Instructions to execute this template
 - Provide DynamoDB execution permission to the Lambda.
-- Create a DynamoDB table with name dynamodb-starter and schema, userId as a Partition Key and movieTitle as a sort key.
+- Create a DynamoDB table with name dynamodb-starter and schema, user Id as a Partition Key and movieTitle as a sort key.

 ```
 {